Kansas (band): Appearances in other media

 "Carry On Wayward Son" has been covered by many artists.
-It was included on soundtracks for the following movies and television shows: Anchorman: The Legend of Ron Burgundy, Family Guy, Gentlemen Broncos, Happy Gilmore, Heroes (1977)*, Scrubs, South Park ("Guitar Queer-o" episode), King of the Hill ("My Own Private Rodeo") and Strangers with Candy ("Yes You Can't").
-It was also featured in the video games Grand Theft Auto V, Guitar Hero II, Guitar Hero Smash Hits, Rock Band 2, and Rock Band Unplugged.

 The song is frequently played throughout the show Supernatural and also appears in Supernatural: The Anime Series (as the ending for each episode).
 It is often hailed as the show's unofficial theme song.

-"Carry On Wayward Son" was removed from the 1977 movie Heroes when it was discovered that the movie had not obtained rights to use the song.
-The DVD release by MCA/Universal Home used a different (unknown) song, yet the credit for "Wayward Son" remains.
+"Dust in the Wind" was featured near the end of the Highlander: The Series 1993 episode "The Darkness" (Season 2 Episode 4) as lead character Duncan MacLeod is mourning the death of his fiance Tessa.

 "Dust in the Wind" was parodied by comedian Tim Hawkins, the parody called "A Whiff of Kansas" which is on the Pretty Pink Tractor album, and a video parody on the Insanitized live DVD.
 In 2016, the music video for the song was parodied on The Late Late Show with James Corden.
-In the 2003 movie Old School, the song was sung by Frank "The Tank" Ricard, played by Will Ferrell, at the funeral for Joseph "Blue" Pulaski, a fraternity brother, played by Joseph Patrick Cranshaw, and as such, the song appears on the movie's soundtrack.
-In the 1989 movie Bill & Ted's Excellent Adventure, Ted, played by Keanu Reeves, quotes the song lyric "All we are is dust in the wind, dude" to philosophize with Socrates.

 "Point of Know Return" was featured as part of the soundtrack for the 2021 film The Suicide Squad.